jerabek/raspicam_node/README.md

 # raspicam_node

 ROS node for the Raspberry Pi Camera Module.
-Works with both the V1.x and V2.x versions of the module.
-We recommend using the v2.x cameras as they have better auto gain, and the general image quality is better.
+This version is adapted for the PiROSBot.
+Thanks to UbiquityRobotics, SV-ROS and fpasteau!

 ## Build Intructions
 This node is primarily supported on ROS Kinetic, and Ubuntu 16.04, and that is what these instuctions presume.